What is Osteopathy?

 Visceral Techniques – have a pumping affect on the organs that improves function and blood flow and promotes drainage from the area.

 Lymphatic Drainage – the lymphatic systems drains 1% of your venous return in your body.
 The veins do the other 99%.
 Lymphatic drainage promotes venous return and helps with swelling, inflammation and therefore improves healing.

-Counter Strain – involves shortening the dysfunctional tissues by position the joint so they are no longer under stress/load and this enables the tissues to relax and reset themselves.
+Counter Strain – involves shortening the dysfunctional tissues by positioning the joint so they are no longer under stress/load and this enables the tissues to relax and reset themselves.

-Functional Technique – positions the joint to a point of balance and using the patient respiration allows the practitioner to release the restricted tissues
+Functional Technique – positions the joint to a point of balance and using the patients respiration allows the practitioner to release the restricted tissues